 Stamp brushes can also be used to fill an entire layer or selection area with a complex pattern or texture in a single click.
 In the real world, stamps are flat casts that transfer ink or paint to the canvas or paper in a single action.
 You can, for instance, store entire background images in a brush and use the brush to apply backgrounds

-With a few exceptions, when it comes to brushes the GIMP application does not provide visual management functionality.
+The GIMP application does not provide visual management functionality for brushes beyond basic selection.
 It does not provide a way to add and remove, or enable/disable custom brushes interactively.
 The only way to add a new brush file to GIMP is to add said brush directly to the brushes folder.

 The first step is to locate the brushes folder.
 The brushes folder will be located somewhere inside the config folder of your GIMP installation.
 Since this folder is where GIMP expects to find custom brush files, it will be empty by default -- that is: unless you've already added custom brushes to the system.